mit-cml/yrtoolkit/yr/tutorials/my_calculator.md

 <p style="font-size: 150%;
 font-weight:bold; color:#1c2f8d; padding-bottom: 0;">Make Your Own Calculator!</p>

-In this tutorial, you will learn how to use the <strong>MIT App Inventor’s Conversational AI Interface</strong> to create your own multiplication calculator for Alexa to tell the user the answer when asked a basic multiplication question.
+In this tutorial, you will learn how to use the <strong>MIT App Inventor’s Conversational AI Interface</strong> to create your own multiplication calculator for Alexa to tell the user the answer when a basic multiplication question is asked.

 The Skill we will be making uses <strong> slots </strong> to keep track of what numbers the user is asking Alexa to multiply.